pvega62/software/raw-md-files/data-pipelines/using-postman-mock-server.md

 </Tabs>
 ---

-## Step 7.
-Switch between live and mock testing
+## 7. Switch between live and mock testing

 * To test “live” examples, use **DataPipeline-postman-collection.json** with `{{base_url}}`.
 * To test locally or offline, use **DataPipeline-MockServer-Collection.json** with `{{mock_base_url}}`.